 If your hotel has a dryer, running a quick cycle can make a drastic improvement.
 If you want an additional line of defense against wrinkles, pack a travel steamer and TSA-approved wrinkle spray.
 The spray helps with wrinkles, eliminates odors, and prevents static cling.

 Wrinkles are inevitable, but these tips will help better protect your clothes while you’re out exploring the world.
-Roll your clothing, bundle it up, divvy your clothes into packing organizers, pack lightly, or try to opt for garments that are less prone to wrinkles.
-If you follow these steps, you’ll wear clothes that will make you look and feel good during your travels with YMT vacations.
+Rolling your clothing, bundling it up, divvying your clothes into packing organizers and packing lightly are all great ways for how to pack clothes without wrinkles.
+As an alternative, try to opt for garments that are less prone to wrinkles.
+If you follow these steps, along with knowing how to do laundry while on vacation, you’ll wear clothes that will make you look and feel good during your travels with YMT vacations.